Warm Springs (film): Plot

-Franklin discovers exactly what Tom means when he arrives at the train station.
-Before he can get on a train for New York, Tom arrives to pick up a victim of polio named Fred Botts.
-Much to his horror, Franklin learns that Fred was forced to ride in the baggage car on the train that brought him to Warm Springs and hadn't eaten for two days just because he had polio.
-Franklin protests this to the conductor who dismisses what he says out of both prejudice and ignorance.
-Tom and Franklin take Fred back to the resort where Franklin nurses him back to health due to the fact that the nearest hospital is all the way in Atlanta and the closest doctor is also too far away.
-Tom informs Franklin that, due to concerns from the able bodied folk, he can't use the pool during regular hours or eat in the dining room.
+At the train station, Franklin is about to return to New York.
+Tom is there to pick up Fred Botts a newly arriving polio patient.
+Franklin is appalled that the young man was forced to ride in the baggage car alone and is barely conscious.
+Franklin berates the indifferent conductor, and he and Tom take the man to the resort to recover since the nearest hospital is all the way in Atlanta and the nearest doctor is also too far away.
+Tom informs Franklin that, due to the able-bodied guests fearing polio, he cannot use the pool during regular hours or eat in the dining room.